 Guides, Outfitters, Boat Rentals & Resorts

-We have pretty long list of stores, services and places to go that include: Bishop Pack Outfitters, Lake Sabrina Boat Landing, Parchers Resort Cabins and Marina, Reagan’s Sporting Goods, and Sierra Bright Dot Fishing Specialist, among many more.
-Check out our list here to find what you need to get started and plan your fishing vacation in Bishop and the Eastern Sierra.
+We have a pretty long list of stores, services and places to go that include: Bishop Pack Outfitters, Lake Sabrina Boat Landing, Parchers Resort Cabins and Marina, Reagan’s Sporting Goods, and Sierra Bright Dot Fishing Specialist, among many more.

 Great Places to Go Fishing